See also: Allier • Chassezac • Ardeche • Tarn • more Tarn

 Take your pick from the easy Dordogne and Vezere, more challenging but easily accessed Allier, a Herault day trip, Tarn, Ceze, Chassezac which joins the Ardeche.
 Then there’s the Gardon and little-known but slightly greasy Lardon.
 Come August the biggest danger on the Ardeche is getting nutted by an out-of-control plastic rental.
 In 2018 I did the Tarn again, from Florac all the way to Millau in a packraft, and a few weeks later the Allier too.
-Map below from the Best Canoe Trips… guidebook.
+Maps below from the Best Canoe Trips… and Rivières Nature guidebooks.

 They’re all fun in an IK provided the boat is not too long.
 With a long boat problems occur when the front noses into slower water or catches a rock, while the back is still in a fast current; the boat swings sideways, high sides and tips you out.

-In a slightly slower but much more stable and agile packraft I’d pick the frothier rivers like the some of the Allier, the Tarn and Ardeche, because a packraft makes sub-Grade 3 whitewater so easy and safe.
+In a slightly slower but much more stable and agile packraft I’d pick the frothier rivers like the Allier, the Tarn and Ardeche, because a packraft makes sub-Class 3 whitewater easy and safe.
 Packrafting the Tarn in 2018, I’m pretty sure I’d have struggled to control my 4.5-metre Seawave IK in some rapids.

 Maps and river levels